semantic-hostnames/semantic-hostnames/README.md

 The aim is to have a naming convention that:

 - Easily searched.
-Whether just throwing names in a spreadsheet, grepping logs or files, or full blown Elastisearch, having a convention that exposes useful information about the host is useful.
+Whether just throwing names in a spreadsheet, grepping logs or files, or full blown Elastisearch, having a convention that exposes key information about the host from the name alone is useful.
 - Still useful at the terminal.
 As most terminals will chop to the first period, it's useful to have meaningful data at the command line.

 ### Pragmatism at the Terminal